Danbury Branch

-The Danbury Branch is a diesel branch of the Metro-North Railroad's New Haven Line in the U.S. state of Connecticut, running from downtown Norwalk north to Danbury.
+The Danbury Branch is a 23.9-mile (38 km) long branch line of the Metro-North Railroad's New Haven Line in the U.S. state of Connecticut, running from downtown Norwalk north to Danbury.
+All trains along the branch make stops at the line's 8 stations, with many weekday Danbury trains continuing along the New Haven Line to and from Stamford and New York City, eliminating the need to transfer at South Norwalk.
 It opened in 1852 as the Danbury and Norwalk Railroad.
 Until the early 1970s, passenger service continued north from Danbury to Canaan, Connecticut, and Pittsfield, Massachusetts.
 Metro-North took over operation of the line from Conrail in 1983, and the modern-day branch is mostly single-tracked.

 History

 The Danbury and Norwalk Railroad began operating its line from Norwalk north to Danbury on February 22, 1852.
 In July 1872 a branch from the mainline at Bethel northeast to Hawleyville opened.
 At Hawleyville, the branch connected to the Housatonic Railroad, continuing north into Massachusetts.
 Also at Hawleyville, connections with the Shepaug Railroad to Litchfield were possible.

 Starting on May 1, 1874, that connection was supplemented by the New York, Housatonic and Northern Railroad, running from Danbury northeast to the Housatonic.
 In 1881 the New York and New England Railroad was completed, giving another connection at Danbury and at Hawleyville.
 A short branch from Branchville on the mainline west to Ridgefield opened July 1, 1870.
 In July 1882 an extension was built in Norwalk to docks at Wilson Point.
 The Housatonic Railroad leased the D&N on July 21, 1887; and soon after, the New York, New Haven and Hartford Railroad leased the Housatonic.

 Long-distance passenger service operated on the line.
 The Berkshire ran on the line from Grand Central to Danbury, to Pittsfield, Massachusetts.
 Many railroad bridges along the Danbury Branch were damaged or destroyed in the 1955 Norwalk river flood.
 The NYNH&H merged into Penn Central in 1969.
 On January 1, 1971, the State of Connecticut leased the Danbury Branch from Penn Central.
 The last passenger train from Danbury north to Pittsfield, Massachusetts ran in April 1971, the day before Amtrak assumed passenger operations.
 From 1976 until 1983, freight and passenger service on the line was provided by the Consolidated Rail Corporation (Conrail) under a contract with Connecticut.
 In 1983 the newly formed Metro-North Commuter Railroad took over operation of passenger service along the line.
 Conrail continued to provide freight service on the line until 1993.
 The Providence and Worcester Railroad now provides freight service along the Danbury Branch.